 One of the biggest differences between the two apps is their pricing structure.
 For this reason, I often base my recommendations on whether to go with one over the other on the store's product price point (or average sale amount) and traffic volume.
 Allow me to explain…

-Refersion charges a monthly fee based on your quantity of affiliate generated sales, starting at $19/month for up to 30 sales and then $89/month for up to 130 sales.
+Refersion charges a monthly fee based on your quantity of affiliate generated sales, starting at $89/month for up to 130 sales.
 If you exceed 130 sales per month, you'll need to request custom pricing and migrate onto their Enterprise level plan.

 LeadDyno charges based on your monthly traffic, starting at $29/mo for up to 1,000 unique visitors per month, $49/mo for up to 3,000 visitors, $59/mo for up to 4,500 visitors – all the way up to $349/mo for up to 500,000 unique visitors.
 They offer custom pricing for stores with higher traffic volume.

 What I love about Refersion's pricing structure is that it includes unlimited visits each month.
 For example, you would pay the same flat rate whether 1000 or 100k people visited your shop.
 Whereas in comparison, 1000 visitors per month with LeadDyno would put you on their $29/month tier and 100k visitors would put you on their $249/month tier – regardless of if you sold anything.

 What I dislike about Refersion is that as of Dec 2018, they no longer offer a Startup plan.
 Their $89/month service fee may price them out of the budget of small stores.